hohonu-vicml/TrailBlazer/README.md

 ## :fire: Timeline

--   [2024/02/06]: We now have Gradio web app at HF(:hugs:) Space!
+-   [2024/02/06]: We now have Gradio web app at Huggingface Space!
 Please check it out!
 -   [2024/02/01]: The official codebase released
 -   [2024/01/03]: Paper released
 -   [2023/12/31]: Paper submitted on ArXiv